David Beresford: Club career

 He joined Brian Little's Hull City on a free transfer in June 2001.
-He played 47 games for the "Tigers", who posted an 11th-place finish in the Third Division.
+He played 47 games for the "Tigers", who posted an 11th-place finish in the Third Division, losing his first-team place when Jan Mølby was appointed manager in April.
 Beresford signed for Plymouth Argyle in July 2002.
 He made 16 appearances for Paul Sturrock's "Pilgrims" in 2002–03.
 His only contribution to the 2003–04 Second Division title-winning campaign was a late substitute appearance at the start of the season.
 He was loaned out to David Moss's Macclesfield Town in October 2003.
 He played five Third Division games at Moss Rose, before he joined Tranmere Rovers permanently the following month, in a move that reunited him with former boss Brian Little.
 His signing was announced a day after Macclesfield announced that they had extended his loan deal for a further four weeks.
 He played 31 games for the "Superwhites" in 2003–04, as the club missed out on the Second Division play-offs by two places and six points.
 He made just 24 appearances in 2004–05, but scored past Hartlepool United in the play-off semi-final second leg at Prenton Park, taking the game into extra time; he scored in the resulting penalty shoot-out, but Rovers were defeated 6–5 after Ian Sharps missed his sudden death penalty.
 This was to be his last appearance for the club, as Beresford was released at the end of the season.
 He joined Macclesfield Town in July 2005, signing for manager Brian Horton for a third time.
 He made just 12 starts for the League Two club, and departed at the end of the season.